PROJECT

 THE STORY SO FAR.......

 It was back in Nov 1987 when I got mitts on a shiny new C64!
 Having been a Classic on the good old Spectrum (which I also owned) and Amstrad, and a firm favourite of mine, I was very surprised when I found that Firebird hadn't made a C64 version!
 By early 1988 I was increasingly getting more interested in the programming side of things and so started to learn 64 Basic.
 What with The Wild Bunch being mostly written in Basic I quickly decided to do my own conversion as a sort of pet project and learning curve.
-Having aquired the full Spectrum Basic listing of the game it placed me in good stead to undertake what was then a mammoth task.
+Having acquired the full Spectrum Basic listing of the game it placed me in good stead to undertake what was then a mammoth task.

 I learned a lot during the conversion, but unfortunately I could'nt finish it as I needed Assembly experience to handle the Gunfight bitmap sequence and music.
 Also, around then I had limited time due to starting college and also getting contract work with Cult/D+H Games.
 Around the time the work was put on hold (mid 1988) The Wild Bunch project was completed to around 80% and fully playable.